 Are the credits transferable into a Master’s program?

-Each successfully-completed course earns the GCUPM student three credits, which are transferable into Master of Divinity programs at accredited seminaries.
-Students who complete the entire GCUPM will earn 24 Master’s credits, much of the credit requirement for the first year of the Master of Divinity program at WTS.
+Each successfully-completed course earns the GCUPM student three credits, which may be transferable into Master of Divinity programs at accredited seminaries.
+Students who complete the entire GCUPM will earn 24 Master’s credits, which can then apply to the credit requirements for the Master of Divinity (96 cr) or Master of Arts (48 cr) programs at WTS.

 How do I apply?

-Click here for application form.
+Click here for the WTS application forms (choose “Non-degree and Grad Certificate Application”).
 With the application, you must submit: • $50 application fee • Transcripts from all undergraduate and graduate institutions attended, whether or not you received a degree • A one page, double spaced description of how you hope theological education will enhance and/or empower your ministry.
-Call or write Dr. Mark Poppen for more information on applying, at firstname.lastname@example.org, or 1-(800) 392-8554, ext.
+Call or write Dr. Mark Poppen for more information on applying, at email@example.com, or 1-(800) 392-8554, ext.
 132.